 His rationale was based, in part, on the fact that Chicago officials encourage citizens to use public transportation during snow storms in order to facilitate snow removal and the smooth flow of traffic, thus putting those law abiding citizens “who follow officials’ directions in potential harm’s way with no recourse for the damages they might incur if injured on an icy CTA platform.”

 Judge Freeman raises a valid point.
 The arguable public policy contradiction is difficult to reconcile and seemingly requires Chicago citizens who use public transportation to assume the risk of injury during inclement weather.

-Howard Ankin of Ankin Law Office LLC (www.ankinlaw.com) handles, workers’ compensation and personal injury cases.
+Howard Ankin of Ankin Law (www.ankinlaw.com) handles, workers’ compensation and personal injury cases.
 Mr. Ankin can be reached at (312) 600-0000 and firstname.lastname@example.org.